DakshaNagre/codestorm/README.md

 This project is part of the course Applied Distributed System.
 Implemented a Weather application using microservice architecture pattern, that shows graphical representation of how temperature varies throughout the day using NEXTRAD data.

-#Technologies used:
+# Technologies used:
-Docker
+- Docker
-Kafka
+- Kafka
-Kubernetes
+- Kubernetes
+- Jenkins

+# Frameworks and Libraries:
+- Spring Boot (Microservices: UserManagement, SessionManagement)
+- Flask (Microservices: Data-Retrieval, ModelExecution, PostProcessing)
+- Node.js (Api Gateway)
+- React.js (Frontend)

 # Working Branches:
 - API-Gateway-latest